jhorzek/bnSEM/README.md

 When transitioning from SEM to Bayesian Network, a central challenge is the use of covariances as parameters in SEM.
-To translate those covariances to a model that can be easily used with Bayesian Networks, banSEM replaces covariances with direct effects of unobserved phantom variables.
+To translate those covariances to a model that can be easily used with Bayesian Networks, bnSEM replaces covariances with direct effects of unobserved phantom variables.
 The approach is explained in more detail, for instance, by Merkle & Rosseel (2015; see p.
 8).

-Unfortunately, the automatic translation of covariances to phantom variables is currently still unreliable and may result in negative variances.
-As a result, the translation to a Bayesian Network fails.
-If you encounter such issues, try to set up a model with phantom variables manually and pass that to banSEM.

 Merkle, E. C., & Rosseel, Y. (2015). blavaan: Bayesian structural equation models via parameter expansion. arXiv preprint